San Diego Domestic Violence Lawyer

-Domestic Violence Defense Lawyer in San Diego, CA
+What is Considered Domestic Violence in San Diego, California?

-- Physically hurting the individual or attempting to do so
+- Physically hurting an individual or attempting to do so

 - Threatening physical abuse